nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User enters invalid command.
   * 1a.
 Docedex detects error in command.
     * 1a1.
 Docedex prompts user to correct the format of the command. <br>
     * 1a2.
 User enters command and information to add a doctor.<br>
     Steps 1a1-1a2 are repeated until a valid add command is entered.<br>
     Use case resumes from step 2.
 * 1b.
 Docedex detects duplicate information within the address book.
   * 1b1.
 Docedex prompts user to confirm if they would like a new entry or <u>UCx Edit information.</u>
   * 1b2.
 User chooses the option they desire.
   Use cases resumes from step 2

-**Use case: UC3 - Delete Doctor**
+**Use case: UC2 - Delete Doctor**

 Actor: User

 **MSS**

-1. User requests to find doctors.
-2. Docedex shows a list of doctors.
-3. User request to delete a specific doctor from the list.
+1. User request to delete a specific doctor.
-4. Docedex confirms the deletion of the doctor contact.<br>
+2. Docedex confirms the deletion of the doctor contact.<br>
    Use case ends.

 **Extensions**